 Seed grants will be made available in two steps:

-- 2023 Pilot Grants & Matchmaking: In a set-up phase lasting until the end of 2023, the RPA aims to foster the formation of interdisciplinary teams and support the development of new research lines around polarisation, possibly including initial empirical tests or exploration.Individual researchers or collaborating researchers can apply for the 2023 pilot seed grant round, to start working towards impactful project ideas and broader interdisciplinary collaboration.
-The RPA provides approximately 10 small pilot grants (max.
+- 2023 Pilot Grants & Matchmaking: In a set-up phase lasting until the end of 2023, the RPA aims to foster the formation of interdisciplinary teams and support the development of new research lines around polarisation, possibly including initial empirical tests or exploration.Teams of individual researchers or collaborating researchers have applied for the 2023 pilot seed grant round, to start working towards impactful project ideas and broader interdisciplinary collaboration.
+The RPA provided 17 small pilot grants (max.
 5.000 Euros per project) to support this phase.
-In addition, to foster the formation of interdisciplinary collaborations, the RPA will organize at least one match making event in 2023, where the recipients of the pilot seed grants and other interested parties can present their research ideas to the wider RPA community and find interdisciplinary collaborators to further enrichen their polarisation-related research lines.
+In addition, to foster the formation of interdisciplinary collaborations, the RPA organizes a match making event on November 23rd, 2023, where the recipients of the pilot seed grants and other interested parties can present their research ideas to the wider RPA community and find interdisciplinary collaborators to further enrichen their polarisation-related research lines.

-- 2024 Interdisciplinary Project Grants: In 2024, larger project grants of approximately 20.000 Euros will be made available for interdisciplinary research on (de)polarisation through a new call for applications.
-Details will be announced in the course of 2023.
+- 2024 Interdisciplinary Project Grants: In 2024, five larger project grants of 20.000 Euros per project will be made available for interdisciplinary research on (de)polarisation through a new call for applications.

 The following projects have been awarded a 2023 Seed Grant from the Research Priority Area Polarisation and are currently in progress.